Philip-Mascaro/CPE_322/lab04/README.md

 ![l4s33.png](images/l4s33.png)
 ![l4s34.png](images/l4s34.png)

-NOTE: FROM THIS POINT DOWN I CREATED THE FOLDER IN THE WRONG SPOT BECAUSE I DIDN'T REALIZE I WAS SUPPOSED TO BE IN THE ROOT FOLDER
+NOTE: FROM THIS POINT DOWN I CREATED THE FOLDER IN THE WRONG SPOT BECAUSE I DIDN'T REALIZE I WAS SUPPOSED TO BE IN THE ROOT FOLDER\
+this causes errors which I was able to eventually fix, but I will show the entire process
 ```
 ~ $ django-admin startproject mycpu
 ~ $ cd mycpu